-The stewards' jackets or tabards should clearly indicate the duty performed by the steward; for example, safety officer, senior steward/supervisor, steward or car park steward.
+The stewards' jackets or tabards should clearly indicate the duty performed by the steward (for example, safety officer, senior steward/ supervisor, steward or car park steward) on both the front and backs of the clothing, not least because to colour blind spectators and stewards many hi-visibility colours can look the same colour.

-The jacket or tabard should also carry a unique number by which they can be identified.
+The jacket or tabard should also carry a unique number by which the wearer can be identified.